csae1152/JavaForHighThroughput/README.md

 The possibility of hand coding a latency critical sub routine in assembly and directly integrating it with code is priceless.
 Native OS calls( rare) , seamless shared memory and the ability to do certain tweaks like creating NUMA aware algorithms, pinning certain threads to cores, DDIO etc.

+How to write your own sub routine in assembly in integrate it into your java application.

 These things definitely help shave anywhere from 2 to 10 micros off your trading stack depending on what you are upto.